LayerTwo-Labs/thunder-rust/README.md

 • Pre-calculates `input_count` and `output_count` to initialize vectors with exact capacity, avoiding dynamic reallocations during transaction processing

+• Implements temporary vector reuse with `temp_outpoints` and `temp_spent_outputs` that are cleared and reused across transactions to minimize allocations

 ### Parallel Processing & Database Optimizations

 • Implements `par_sort_unstable()` and `par_sort_unstable_by_key()` to leverage multi-core processing